 - The potential allocation of stock options or performance-based shares, which is the subject of a special report as prescribed by Articles L. 225-184 and L. 225-197-4 of the Commercial Code.
-During the year just ended, no stock option or performancebased share plans were set up; - A so-called "Article 39" supplementary retirement scheme for members of the Management Board, senior managers and senior executives of the Group.
-This scheme was set up by CMC SARL.
-By virtue of their employment contracts with this company prior to their appointment to the Management Board, Jean-Philippe Demaël and Wilfrid Le Naour, members of the Management Board, are potential beneficiaries of this retirement scheme; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL.
-It is also by virtue of their employment contracts with this company that Jean-Philippe Demaël and Wilfrid Le Naour, members of the Management Board, are beneficiaries of these benefits.
+During the year just ended, no stock option or performance-based share plans were set up: - A so-called "Article 39" supplementary retirement scheme for members of the Management Board, senior managers and senior executives of the Group, set up by CMC SARL.
+Member of the Management Board concerned: Jean-Philippe Demaël, potential beneficiary of a retirement scheme; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL for holders of an employment contract.
+Members of the Management Board concerned: Jean-Philippe Demaël and Wilfrid Le Naour.
 Their value is separately disclosed in the Management Board report, just as the remuneration mentioned in this report is disclosed in its entirety and includes the salaries paid under employment contracts.

-The position of the Chairman of the Management Board is different as he does not benefit from either stock options or performance-based shares.
-He is only remunerated in his capacity as Board member, without any other particular benefits and has no employment contract.
+The position of the Chairman of the Management Board is different, as he does not benefit from either stock options or performance-based shares.
+He is only remunerated in his capacity as Board member, without any other particular benefits, and has no employment contract.

-→ Conditions of shareholders' participation in General Meetings
+Conditions of shareholders' participation in General Meetings

-The bylaws allow the following arrangements:
+The bylaws allow for the following arrangements:

 - All shareholders have a right to attend General Meetings and participate in their deliberations, in a personal capacity or by proxy; - They may vote remotely.
-If the Management Board or Supervisory Board provides for this at the time of the notice of the meeting, all shareholders may also participate in General Meetings by video-conference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting: the shareholder will, in this case, be deemed to be present for the calculation of guorum and majority; - The right to participate in Meetings is contingent upon the shareholder providing proof of his/her identity and the registration of the securities in his/her name (or the name of the intermediary recorded on their behalf if he/she resides abroad) at midnight Paris time on the third working day preceding the meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the meeting.
+If the Management Board or Supervisory Board provides for this at the time of the notice of the meeting, all shareholders may also participate in General Meetings by video-conference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting: the shareholder will, in this case, be deemed to be present for the calculation of quorum and majority; - The right to participate in Meetings is contingent upon the shareholder providing proof of his/her identity and the registration of the securities in his/her name (or the name of the intermediary recorded on their behalf if he/she resides abroad) at midnight Paris time on the third working day preceding the meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the meeting.
 As for bearer shares, the authorised intermediary must provide a certificate of shareholding; - The attendance of the shareholder cancels all proxy or remote voting.

-→ Elements liable to have an impact in the event of a public offering
+Elements liable to have an impact in the event of a public offering

-The disclosures referred to by Article L. 225-100-3 of the Commercial Code relating to elements liable to have an impact in the event of a public offering are published in the paragraph entitled "Elements liable to have an impact in the event of a public offering" of the Management report prepared by the Management Board in respect of the financial year ended 31 December 2012.
+The disclosures referred to by Article L. 225-100-3 of the Commercial Code relating to elements liable to have an impact in the event of a public offering are published in the paragraph entitled "Elements liable to have an impact in the event of a public offering" of the Management report prepared by the Management Board in respect of the financial year ended 31 December 2013.

-$\rightarrow$ Internal control
+Internal control